MY ART IS ABOUT MY LIFE AND OF THOSE AROUND ME

-Finally his mom comes by, they talk animatedly for a few minutes about a few of my pieces that he takes her to.
+Finally, his mom comes by, and they talk animatedly for a few minutes about a few of my pieces that he takes her to.

 I take that chance to say hi to the mom.
 She speaks English well enough so that we can chat for five or ten minutes.

-I learn that they are in town from Hong Kong for a few weeks.
+I learned that they are in town from Hong Kong for a few weeks.
 This is their second day etc.

 And, that he is 14.

 I told her she should be proud of someone so young showing that much patience, interest and attention to art.